haskell/haskell-ide-engine/README.md

 stack ghc -- --version
 ```

-You can install an specific version or all available GHC versions (see below).
+You can install an specific version or [all available GHC versions](#install-all-available-ghc-versions).

-#### Install a GHC version 8.2.1 - 8.6.2
+#### Install a specific GHC version 8.2.1 - 8.6.2

 We will use the `make` tools here to wrap `stack install`.
-For Windows [skip to the Powershell section](#install-all-available-ghc-versions-on-windows).
+The preferred installation mechanism is via `make`, as it makes sure the repo is synced, installs the required cabal libraries if missing, and makes copies of the executables with suffixes to be able to tell them apart.

-Install nightly (and hoogle docs):
+Install **Nightly** (and hoogle docs):

 ```bash
 make hie-8.6.2
 make build-doc-8.6.2
 ```

-Install LTS (and hoogle docs):
+Install **LTS** (and hoogle docs):

 ```bash
 make hie-8.4.4